Forms and Deadlines

 Have you moved?

-If a registered voter has moved within the state of Alabama but has not updated their voter registration information.
+For registered voters who have moved within the state of Alabama but have not updated their voter registration information.

 NEW Address, SAME Polling Place

 Voters can vote at their usual polling place after confirming their change of address regardless of how close to the election they moved.